meghanroserebecca/daily-learning-journals/LJ-code201-day4.md

 # LJ Code 201 - Day 4

+<p> Today I learned more about reasoning through javascript problems - such as how to find sums and products of the contents of arrays using for loops inside of functions.
+I waver between despair and triumph, but am so far overall loving the ride. </p>

 <p>*If* code needs to run *multiple times*, it needs a loop!</p>

 <p>Does the code need to do something *different* depending on input to variables?
 We need a *conditional*.
 If/else or switch.</p>